Establishing Campus Policies

 Campus Policy: A guiding or governing set of rules or principles, formally approved, to further the conduct of campus affairs.
 This policy encompasses only campus-wide policies, which should be distinguished from procedures or guidelines and from college, school, departmental, and/or University of Nebraska system-wide policies and bylaws.
 Only those policies approved in accordance with this policy will have the force of campus policy.

-Campus Policy Coordinating Committee: The Campus Policy Coordinating Committee is a standing committee of representatives from a variety of departments tasked with significant policy development and oversight responsibilities.
+Campus Compliance Committee: The Campus Compliance Committee is a standing committee of representatives from a variety of departments tasked with significant policy development and oversight responsibilities.
 For the purposes of this policy, the Committee will serve as a resource to consult with university offices on proposed and draft policies to consider whether they are necessary and aligned with institutional mission, goals, and priorities; that policies are concise, consistent in format and scope, and easy to understand; to identify constituencies and other policies that may be affected; and to make recommendations to the responsible offices.
-The Campus Policy Coordinating Committee meets on a monthly basis.
+The Campus Compliance Committee meets on a monthly basis.

 Responsible Administrator: The responsible administrator is the highest ranking university officer responsible for the high-level oversight of campus policies that fall within their areas of responsibility.
 The responsible administrator is accountable for the substance of the policy and compliance with campus policies under their jurisdiction; and delegating to and overseeing the performance of the responsible office.
 Depending on the scope of the subject matter, a policy may have more than one responsible administrator.